Usefulmaths/Solar-System-Environment/README.md

 - Control how zoomed in or out you are from the solar system
 - Pan around the solar system with your mouse

+## How to run
+- Compile the .java files by running `javac src/*.java` in the directory where `src/` is located.
+- Run the java file by running: `java src/SolarSystem`.

 ### Example
 ![alt text](https://raw.githubusercontent.com/Usefulmaths/Solar-System-Environment/master/img/solar_system.png)